 Did you see that last line?

-Only “partial” amount is invested of the left over savings at the end of the month is invested, not FULL.
+Only a “partial” amount is invested in the leftover savings at the end of the month is invested, not FULL.

 Take a sheet of paper (or open an excel sheet).
-Write down the total income you get in a month on the left hand side, and on the right side, mention all kind of expenses you have.
-Put Rent, Groceries, Maid expenses, Travelling, Eating out, movies and what not.
+Write down the total income you get in a month on the left-hand side, and on the right side, mention all kinds of expenses you have.
+Put Rent, Groceries, Maid expenses, Travelling, Eating out, movies and whatnot.

 Now add up all the expenses and find the total expenses and deduct it from the total income you get each month.
 You will get your Monthly Surplus!.
 This is the amount you are left over each month and you should ideally invest this whole amount.

 Below is a template which you can use for the calculation

 Will you start a Recurring deposit for that amount or start an SIP?

 As an example, if a person is earning Rs 1 lacs per month and their expenses are around Rs 60,000, their monthly surplus is Rs 40,000 per month.

 But this person will probably invest only Rs 15,000-20,000 per month on a regular basis.
 They will keep the rest as “Margin of Safety” amount which they might need, because what if they suddenly need it?

 The margin of safety is a simple concept, it’s just an “extra buffer” for “what if things go wrong” kind of situations.